Let’s clear one thing up right away.

 To the average person that collects vinyl records, spending 300 bucks on a record player is about the same as an average teenager buying a cheap portable MP3 player for 65 bucks.

-In this regard, you could argue that they are not actually expensive at all and the person asking the question is probably not a hardcore record collector.
+In this regard, you could argue that turntables are not actually expensive at all and the person asking the question is probably not a hardcore record collector.

 Vinyl Collectors Have Money Which Drives The Cost Up